Strategic fit review · Apogee access path

 The command surface that ties rehearsal, recording, mixing, and live playback together.

-Open Control overview
+Open Console overview

 The live playback, room translation, and assisted output layer for gigs.